BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_01.md

 There is a quest available here by talking to an NPC next to the nurse with a floating "!" - I will cover it with the other "Help Center" quests later, though you may accept it now.
 When you're ready, head back outside.

-## Oceana Pier
+### Oceana Pier

 A few things have opened up at the pier, so head south first.

 The garden to the south is also now open, so you can catch level 5 **Fletchling** here by interacting with them.
-There is a dumpster at the bottom that contains a hidden *X Accuracy*, while the nearby stairs hide a *Sweet Heart*.
+There is a dumpster at the bottom that contains a hidden *Sweet Heart*, while the nearby stairs hide a *X Accuracy*.

 Head into the building on the west side that's now unlocked.
 Talk to the man with the yellow hair, then exit the building and watch Buizel run by.
 This starts a quest we'll complete later.
 Return to East Gearen.

-## East Gearen City
+### Exploring East Gearen City

 It's worth noting that the Cybernav in this game has a feature called the Spice Scent which allows you to modify your encounter rate for free!
 This means you can crank it up high to get an encounter on every step, walk in grass hassle free by setting it to zero, or anything in between.
 It also means that Repels are effectively useless, so selling the ones we find is the way to go.